jekhokie/raspberry-noaa-v2/docs/setting_sdr_source_id.md

 	Please replug the device for changes to take effect.

-After removing and reinstalling the second SDR Dongel, Confirm the serial #2 written is correct
+After removing and reinstalling the second SDR Dongle, Confirm the serial #2 written is correct

 	rtl_test
 	Found 1 device(s):